muzammilali28/muzammilali28/README.md

 - 👋 Hi, I’m @muzammilali28
-- 👀 I’m interested in programming
+- 👀 I’m interested in -> Programming
-- 🌱 I’m currently learning Web Development(HTML,CSS,JavaScript,php) , Python , C#
+- 🌱 I’m currently learning -> Web Development(HTML,CSS,JavaScript,php) , Python , C#
-- 💞️ I’m looking to collaborate on IT Seminars
-- 📫 How to reach me twitter , email
+- 📫 How to reach me -> Twitter

 <!---
 muzammilali28/muzammilali28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.